FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 &nbsp;

-Based on common mnemonic techniques, and assuming this example was surprising, physical, sexual and humorous enough for you, you will never forget that the residuals of a linear model are normally distribution and *not* the target variable in general.
+Based on common mnemonic techniques, and assuming this example was surprising, physical, sexual and humorous enough for you, you will never forget that the residuals of a linear model are normally distributed and *not* the target variable in general.
 Only in the case that you used a linear model having only an intercept, i.e. $M=1$ and $\phi_1(\mathbf{x})\equiv 1$, the target distribution equals the residual distribution (up to some shift) on all data sets.
 But seriously, who does that in real life?